Optimal control related to weak solutions of a chemotaxis-consumption model: Introduction

 \section{Introduction}

-In the present work we study an optimal control problem subject to a chemotaxis-consumption model.
-Let $\Omega\subset \mathbb{R}^3$ be a bounded domain, denoting by $\Gamma$ its boundary, and define $Q: = (0,T) \times \Omega$, for a fixed given $T > 0$.
-Let $u=u(t,x)$ and $v=v(t,x)$ be the density of cell population and the concentration of chemical substance, respectively, defined on $(t,x) \in Q$.
-The aforementioned chemotaxis-consumption model is given by
+We consider an optimal control problem subject to a chemotaxis-consumption model.
+Let $\Omega\subset \mathbb{R}^3$ be a bounded domain, denoting by $\Gamma$ its boundary, and define $Q: = (0,T) \times \Omega$, for a given final time $T > 0$.
+Let $u=u(t,x)$ and $v=v(t,x)$ be the density of cell population and the concentration of chemical substance, respectively, defined in $(t,x) \in Q$.
+The aforementioned chemotaxis-consumption model is given by the PDE system